Australian Rugby League pushes ahead with May 28 NRL restart

 SYDNEY (AP) — Australian Rugby League commissioner Wayne Pearce says players in the top-flight national competition will be back in training early next month and organizers are pushing ahead with the planned season re-start on May 28.

-After two days of meetings and ahead of a further talks with the NRL clubs, Pearce on Wednesday said the finer details of the competition structure were still being finalized but, “everyone is supportive of what we’re doing.
+After two days of commission meetings and a telephone conference with the chief executives of NRL clubs, Pearce on Wednesday said the finer details of the competition structure were still being finalized but, “everyone is supportive of what we’re doing.
 Everyone is unified into getting back on the field.”

 “We reaffirmed that May 28 is the starting date for the competition.
 We also confirmed that teams will be able to train from May 4,” he said.